-When you have a sourdough starter, sometimes you have a lot of discard to use up.
-This fudgy sourdough brownie recipe is the perfect sourdough discard recipe, plus it’s a healthier spin on regular brownies and we even have a gluten-free sourdough option!
+Once you have learned how to make sourdough starter, sometimes you have a lot of discard to use up.
+These fudgy sourdough brownies are the perfect sourdough discard recipe, plus it's a healthier spin on regular brownies and we even have a gluten-free sourdough option!

 - It's sourdough!
 Which means it's just plain better for you.
 So many people today have a hard time digesting our modern wheat, so utilizing the pre-digestive powers of sourdough means an easier time on our tummies.